Anthranilate synthase: Function

 Anthranilate synthase creates anthranilate, an important intermediate in the biosynthesis of indole, and by extension, the amino acid tryptophan.
 Tryptophan can then be metabolized further into serotonin, melatonin, or various auxins.

 Reaction

 Anthranilate synthase catalyzes the change from chorismate to anthranilate.
 As its other substrate, it can use either glutamine or ammonia.
 During the reaction, both a hydroxyl group and an enolpyruvyl group are removed from the aromatic ring.
 The enolpyruvyl group gains a proton to form pyruvate.
-It has been shown that the proton comes from the surrounding water and not from an intramolecular shift of a hydrogen atom on the substrates.
+The proton comes from the surrounding water and not from an intramolecular shift of a hydrogen atom on the substrates.
 The amino group of glutamine (or ammonia itself) attacks chorismate in position 2, which leads to the elimination of enolpyruvyl group from position 3.
 In the process, an aromatic ring is re-formed.